efeefe/is/pages/02.stuff/blog-efeefe.md

 **[ALGO](https://globalinnovationgathering.org/algoracism/)** - Co-design lab studying the relation between algorithmic biases and racial justice in Brazil (2023).
 Part of a research project to create a critical videogame challenging algorithmic racism, supported by the University of Bristol.

-**[On the Exactitude of Maps](exactitude-maps)** - Artwork and situated research on implications of geospatial data in contemporary society (2023).
-Created within the project CODE - Reclaiming Digital Agency (Impakt, Transmediale, CPDP).

 **[Semente](seeds-digital-reforestation)** - An interactive method to create and re-generate community-based initiatives (2022-).
 Project supported by the University of Bristol.

 **[OpenDoTT](../opendott)** - PhD research on waste prevention and generous cities, part of the Open Design of Trusted Things project of ~~University of Dundee~~ Northumbria University and Mozilla Foundation (2019-2023).
 Funded by the EU’s Horizon 2020 / Marie Skłodowska-Curie research and innovation programme.